se-edu/learningresources/contents/javascript/Javascript-framework-React.md

     The sandbox above is editable.
 You can play around with the application <code>state</code> and see how the view automatically gets updated.
 </box>

-Notice that with React, you just need to specify *what* you want to do when the application data changes.
+Notice that with React, you just need to specify *what* you want to show when the application data changes.
 React will efficiently update and render just the right views without you having to interact with the DOM.

 #### React is Component-Based